Bo1atit0/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 search is the element to replace in the list replace is the new element
 You are not allowed to import any module
+2. Write a function that adds all unique integers in a list (only once for each integer).

+Prototype: def uniq_add(my_list=[]):
+You are not allowed to import any module
+3. Write a function that returns a set of common elements in two sets.

+Prototype: def common_elements(set_1, set_2):
+You are not allowed to import any module
+4. Write a function that returns a set of all elements present in only one set.

+Prototype: def only_diff_elements(set_1, set_2):
+You are not allowed to import any module
+5.